 By default, text fields have a visible background.
 This style works best in a dense array of controls where the background helps to separate the input from the surrounding container, or to give visibility to isolated buttons.

 Alternatively, quiet text fields can have no visible background.
 This style works best when a clear layout (vertical stack, table, grid) makes it easy to parse.
 Too many quiet components in a small space can be hard to read.

 Text fields can be marked as optional or required, depending on the situation.
 For required text fields, there are two styling options: a “(required)” label or an asterisk.
 If you use an asterisk, be sure to include hint text to explain what the asterisk means.
 Optional text fields are either denoted with text added to the end of the label — “(optional)” — or have no indication at all.

 Text fields can display a character count indicator when the length of the text entry needs to be kept under a predefined value.
 Character count indicators can be used in conjunction with other indicators (validation icon, “optional” or “required” indicators) when necessary.

 Text fields can display a validation icon when the text entry is expected to conform to a specific format (e.g., email address, credit card number, password creation requirements, etc.).
-The validation icon appears as soon as a user types a valid entry in the field.
+The icon appears as soon as a user types a valid entry in the field.

 A text field can be marked as having an error to show that a value needs to be entered in order to move forward or that a value that was entered is invalid.
 If an error exists, the error icon always overrides the validation icon.